What are colds?

 What is the cause?

 Over 200 different viruses can cause colds.
-The infection spreads when viruses are passed to others by sneezing, coughing, or personal contact.
+The infection spreads when viruses are passed to others by sneezing, coughing, or touching.
 You may also become infected by handling objects that were touched by someone with a cold.
 Some of the cold viruses live up to 3 hours on the skin and on objects, such as telephones.

 You are more likely to get a cold if: